-Turn right onto the Long Path, which follows the route of an old road.
+Turn right onto the Long Path, which follows an old road.
 Built in the 1870s, this road was planned to continue to the top of Hook Mountain, but it never was completed.
-Route 9W, which the old road briefly parallels, is visible through the trees above on the left.
-Soon, the old road curves away from Route 9W, and the trail soon narrows to a footpath, with views of the river to the right.
+Route 9W, which the old road briefly parallels, may be seen and heard through the trees above on the left.
+Soon, the old road curves away from Route 9W, and the trail narrows to a footpath, with views of the river through the trees.
 The trail then bears left and begins to climb rather steeply, then more moderately.
 As you get a little higher, views open up over Upper Nyack, the Hudson River and the Tappan Zee Bridge.

 Just beyond, after curving to the left, the trail turns sharply right (avoid the unmarked path leading straight ahead) and climbs a steep, rocky slope, soon reaching the summit of Hook Mountain, with outstanding views over the Hudson River and the Tappan Zee Bridge.
-Rockland Lake may be seen to the north, with the hills of Harriman State Park beyond.
+Rockland Lake may be seen to the north (through the trees), with the hills of Harriman State Park beyond.
 On a clear day, the New York City skyline is visible to the south.
 You’ll also notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
-You’ve climbed over 700 feet to reach this point, and you’ll want to take a short break, while enjoying the view.
+You’ve climbed over 700 feet to reach this point, and you’ll want to take a short break, while enjoying the views.

 The trail continues straight ahead, descending from the summit and following the ridge of the mountain, with more views over the river to the east.
 In another third of a mile, at the base of the descent, a yellow-blazed trail leaves to the left.
 Continue ahead on the Long Path, which now begins to climb again.
 Along the way, you'll pass several viewpoints to the right of the trail, with Nyack Beach State Park visible directly below.
 There is a sheer drop of several hundred feet here, so use extreme caution if you approach the cliff edge!